ACL Rehabilitation: Getting Back in the Game

 ACL injuries are common problems involving the knee joint

-The ACL femoral attachment has a unique topography with a constant presence of the lateral intercondylar ridge and often an osseous ridge between anterior medial (AM) and posterior lateral (PL) femoral attachment; commonly referred to as the lateral bifurcate ridge.
+The ACL femoral attachment has a unique topography with a constant presence of the lateral intercondylar ridge and often an osseous ridge between anterior medial (AM) and posterior-lateral (PL) femoral attachment; commonly referred to as the lateral bifurcate ridge.
 In the anatomy of the knee joint, an intercondylar notch lies between the lateral and medial condyles of the femur.

-There are three different tests that can be performed:
+Three different tests can be performed:

-The most important out of these three tests, the Pivot Jerk test was first described by M. Lemaire, in 1968.
+The most important out of these three tests, the Pivot Jerk test, was first described by M. Lemaire, in 1968.

-Once rehab is finished, the doctor will have the ultimate say in when one is able to return to a sport or work fully.The doctor's decision can be based on how well one did during rehab and the graft type (if one was done).
-Certain grafts are believed to take longer to heal and therefore, the doctor may not want to push the knee to far too soon.
-After all is said and done, the athlete may ask the question of "should I wear a brace?"
-Simply put, it all depends on the athlete.
-Some prefer a brace while others do not.
+Once rehab is finished, the doctor will have an ultimate say in returning to a sport or working fully.The doctor's decision can be based on how well one did during rehab and the graft type (if one was done).
+Specific grafts are believed to take longer to heal, and therefore, the doctor may not want to push the knee too far too soon.
+The athlete may ask the question of "should I wear a brace?"
+It all depends on the athlete.
+Some prefer a brace, while others do not.
 No studies show that a brace helps or harms one when wearing it (Cluett, 2008a)

 About the Authors

-Lyn Ausdemore, Tyler Lathrop, & Zalie Limbach are all upper division students seeking degrees with endorsements in human performance.
-Chris Green is a trainer for the athletic department and Allen Jackson is an Assistant Professor for the Department of Health, Physical Education and Recreation at Chadron State College.
+Lyn Ausdemore, Tyler Lathrop, & Zalie Limbach are all upper-division students seeking degrees with endorsements in human performance.
+Chris Green is a trainer for the athletic department, and Allen Jackson is an Assistant Professor for the Department of Health, Physical Education and Recreation at Chadron State College.